Wolflink875/Quad-Fit/README.md

 Displays plot of data for reference
-Asks for user to input ranges for quadratic fit. (currently plot 1 is blue and plot 2 is orange) If any one query is left blank, values will default to a pre-determined range
+Asks for user to input ranges for quadratic fit. (currently plot 1 is blue and plot 2 is orange) If any one query is left blank, values will default to a pre-determined range (This only occurs when 'cancel' is selected.
+An error occurs when values are left blank and 'ok' is pressed.
+I can't be bothered to fix this for the time being)

 It will ask if you wish to invert either plot 1 or 2 or both.
 This is only necessary when fitting for a maximum.
 (currently needs an option to not invert either plot)